berndporr/sound_measurement/README.md

 In contrast to other implementations which get the high frequency end completely wrong (because of the bilinear transform) here I have used the matched z-transform which aims to match 1:1 the analogue and digital frequency response.
+This is getting more imprecise towards the Nyquist frequency but not completely off.

+The precision towards the Nyquist frequency can be increased by using a higher sampling rate but given that audio has such low energies over 10kHz there is probably not much point to it.

+On the other hand lower sampling rates are possible for example 8kHz if only low frequency noise has been measured.

 ## Installation